PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Introduction

 \section{Introduction}

-In 3D scene understanding, many different representations of 3D objects that can be recovered from images have already been considered: voxels~\cite{shin-cvpr18-pixelsvoxelsandviews,long2023wonder3d}, meshes~\cite{gkioxari2019mesh,wang2018pixel2mesh}, SDFs~\cite{park-cvpr19-deepsdf}, NeRFs~\cite{cao2023scenerf}, Gaussian Splatting~\cite{splatter}, exemplars from a shape database~\cite{aubry2014seeing}.
-SDFs, NeRFs, or Gaussian Splatting can generalize to shapes unseen during training but can still produce artifacts for example when parts of the object are occluded in scenes captured ``in the wild''.
-Moreover, their memory footprint can become large.
-Using exemplars guarantees that the retrieved shapes look good as they are usually created by human designers, however the database may not contain shapes similar to the target object.
+Various 3D object representations have already been considered for 3D scene understanding: voxels~\cite{shin-cvpr18-pixelsvoxelsandviews,long2023wonder3d}, meshes~\cite{gkioxari2019mesh,wang2018pixel2mesh}, SDFs~\cite{park-cvpr19-deepsdf}, NeRFs~\cite{cao2023scenerf}, Gaussian Splatting~\cite{splatter}, exemplars from a shape database~\cite{aubry2014seeing}.
+SDFs, NeRFs, or Gaussian Splatting generalize to shapes unseen during training but produce artifacts for example when parts of the object are occluded in scenes captured ``in the wild''.
+Their memory footprint can also become large.
+Using exemplars guarantees that the retrieved shapes look good as they are created by human designers, however the database may not contain shapes similar to the target object.

 In this paper, we investigate the use of interpretable shape programs to represent objects.
-Shape programs are a form of procedural modeling~\cite{ebert2003texturing} introduced in \cite{tian2019learning} for representing 3D objects.
-The top of Figure~\ref{fig:teaser} illustrates a shape program generating sofa and armchair shapes.
+Shape programs are a form of procedural modeling~\cite{ebert2003texturing} introduced in \cite{tian2019learning} for representing 3D objects. \vincent{While shape programs have already been considered for 3D scene understanding~\cite{simon-ijcv2011-shape,pearl2022geocode}, their use in this context remains largely unexplored.
+As shown in Figure~\ref{fig:teaser}, our method can be used to accurately retrieve geometry and 3D parameters of target objects, together with its texture even in presence of partial occlusions.}

+Shape programs can be seen as computational graphs of parametrized geometric operations that generate various 3D shapes from an object category given input shape parameters, such as object dimensions as well as ``semantic'' properties like existence of armrest or backrest in case of chairs.
+Multiple similar parts, for example the legs of a chair or the shelves of a bookshelves---are obtained by first generating a single instance, duplicating it and applying geometric transformations such as rotations and translations as needed.